miningwolf/docs/docs/wolfbuk/io/wolfscript/event/vehicle/VehicleDamageEvent.md

 ##### <a id='damage'></a>public   property __Damage__

-_Get: Gets the damage done to the vehicle<br>Set: This method exists for legacy reasons to provide backwards compatibility.
-It will not exist at runtime and should not be used under any circumstances._
+_Get: Gets the damage done to the vehicle<br>Set: Sets the damage done to the vehicle_

 Get | Description
 --- | ---
-`double` | the damage /
-    @Deprecated
-    public int _INVALID_getDamage() {
-        return NumberConversions.ceil(getDamage());
-    }

-    /** Sets the damage done to the vehicle
+`double` | the damage done to the vehicle

 Set | Type | Description
 --- | --- | ---